compressmodels/compressmodels.github.io/README.md

 The success (resulting time-savings) of the algorithm depends on the data distribution.

-I've demonstrated the software's success on multi-layer perceptrons (MLPs), but this approach is general enough to be applied to other model architectures.
+I've demonstrated the software's success on XGBoost and multi-layer perceptrons (MLPs), but this approach is general enough to be applied to other model architectures, as rules are defined on the data itself.

 The software package has two functions available.
 Both functions construct early-exit rules that allow the model to branch given easy inputs.
-- `add_linear_definite_class_rule`
-- `add_hypersphere_prediction_grouping_rule`

 Software Usage:
 ```python